 GINA ROSE is one of the fastest growing entertainment entities in the Washington Metropolitan area.
 Gina Rose created her own buzz and has become a DC favorite and beyond.
-Classically trained with a Bachelor of Music in Classical Voice from the University of the District of Columbia, Gina Rose charms audiences with a distinctive, soulful voice and a performance that ranges from classic to up tempo R&B, Hip-Hop/Soul with the subtle inclusion of a little neo-soul.
-She has performed on the National Television show ‘Showtime at the Apollo’ and the new version ‘Apollo Live’ on BET, won two DMV Entertainment & Music Awards for 'Best Female R&B Artist', opened for National Recording Artists such as Raheem DeVaughn, Kindred The Family Soul, Chuck Brown, Marsha Ambrosius, and Avant, was a finalist in B. Smith’s first ‘B. Discovered Competition’, WKYS-FM’s Budweiser Talent Search, has been a featured performer on Fox 5 Morning News, and received an honorary mention from Billboard for her songwriting abilities on her song "Neva Shoulda.
+Classically trained with a Bachelor of Music (Classical Vocal Performance) from the University of the District of Columbia, with a minor in Piano, Gina Rose charms audiences with a distinctive, soulful voice and a performance that ranges from classic to up tempo R&B, Hip-Hop/Soul with the subtle inclusion of a little neo-soul.
+She has performed on the National Television show ‘Showtime at the Apollo’ and the new version ‘Apollo Live’ on BET & Centric, won two DMV Entertainment & Music Awards for 'Best Female R&B Artist', and opened for National Recording Artists such as Howard Hewett, Raheem DeVaughn, Kindred The Family Soul, Chuck Brown, Marsha Ambrosius, and Avant.
+Gina Rose has been on supporting background vocals for National Recording Artists including CeCe Peniston (who she sings background for frequently), RL (of NEXT), Q.Parker (formerly of 112), Case, Miki Howard, Club Nouveau, and Indira Khan (Daughter of Legendary Chaka Khan), to name a few.
+She has been a featured performer on Fox 5 Morning News, and received an honorary mention from Billboard for her songwriting abilities on her song "Neva Shoulda.
 Gina Rose was the only independent artist to have two of her original songs placed on the first R&B Mixtape distributed by Wu-Tang Management and her original song "Natural High" is featured in the movie 'The Great Divide' starring Tichina Arnold (Martin, Everybody Hates Chris).

 As a solo artist, Gina Rose has performed in events around the metropolitan area including: The National Council of Negro Women’s National Black Family Reunion, The Black College Expo, Marvin Gaye Festival, Black LUV Fest, Adams Morgan Day, and Unifest, which brings over 400,000 people.
-She has graced the stage at hot spots in the metro area including the legendary Blues Alley, as well as The Washington and Baltimore Convention Centers where she shared the stage with Bad Boy recording artists Total at 'For Sisters Only'.
+She has graced the stage at legendary spots in the metro area including Blues Alley, Constitution Hall, as well as The Washington and Baltimore Convention Centers where she shared the stage with Bad Boy recording artists Total at 'For Sisters Only'.
 She has been a featured act for numerous networking parties, talent competitions, galas, launch parties, fashion shows, and charity events.
-Gina Rose has been called upon by the FDA to perform for their fundraiser events.
+Gina Rose has been a favorite to the FDA, performing for a number of their fundraiser events.
 She has featured in New Jersey at the Key Club, Passaic County Community College for ‘Soul Fest’, and venues in NYC, such as the Chocolate Monkey and Remote Lounge.
 Her song “Dark 2 Light” is featured in the independent film ‘Misunderstandings’ alongside national artists including Chico DeBarge, and Teedra Moses.
 The title track of her EP, “Never Felt This Way”, is also featured in the independent Los Angeles film ‘Affected: The AIDS Project'.
 In 2006 she engaged on ‘The Psi-Phi Tour’, which brought her performance to Mississippi, Alabama, Georgia, and North Carolina.

 Always acknowledging that her talent is God-given, she is greatly inspired by legendary artists Chaka Khan, Teena Marie, Patti Labelle, Whitney Houston, Luther Vandross, and Michael Jackson.
 Gina Rose takes from the best and gives her fans nothing less.